 An operations manager oversees the delivery of goods and services.
 They evaluate current and proposed systems and procedures, recommend changes when necessary, and supervise the implementation of new processes.
 Operations managers lead and direct others' work and typically report to a senior manager or head of the department.

-A typical day in an operations manager's life can involve meeting with department managers, reviewing staff performance reports and presenting findings to executives, researching and training team members on new tools to improve efficiency, and managing quality assurance programs.
+A typical day in an operations manager's life can involve meeting with department managers, reviewing staff performance reports and presenting findings to executives, capacity planning in operations management, researching and training team members on new tools to improve efficiency, and managing quality assurance programs.

 Ultimately, the operations manager ensures that the organization is running smoothly while fulfilling customer and client expectations.